jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-assembly.rst

    # Let's first move to the directory where you want to store your assemblies
    $ cd ~/tutorial/assembly/unicycler

-   # Run Unicycler in your untrimmed paired-end Illumina and Nanopore raw reads
+   # Run Unicycler using the untrimmed paired-end Illumina and Nanopore raw reads
    $ unicycler -1 short_reads_1.fastq.gz -2 short_reads_2.fastq.gz -l long_reads.fastq.gz --mode normal -o output_dir -t 8

 .. csv-table:: Parameters explanation when using Unicycler